Gooseus/angular-meteor-bridge/README.md

 Well, Meteor is awesome, but not for all the reasons the Meteor community thinks.
 It does some things really well and is really powerful... but other aspects are done better elsewhere (IMO).

-Lets take a look at (Meteors 7 Principles)[http://docs.meteor.com/#sevenprinciples]:
+Lets take a look at [Meteors 7 Principles](http://docs.meteor.com/#sevenprinciples):

 #### Data on the Wire
 Don't send HTML over the network.
 Send data and let the client decide how to render it.